 Aim for a good investment portfolio that will make your money grow.
-Money kept in bank accounts essentially lose value due to inflation.
+Money kept in bank accounts essentially loses value due to inflation.
 Investing in stocks and ETFs can help you build wealth for your future.
-The good news is you can get started with very little money and build a portfolio over time.
+The good news is that you can get started with very little money and build a portfolio over time.

 Resolution 4.
 Keep Cash as Part of Your Portfolio

-Okay, not to confuse with the cash for emergency fund, you should consider keeping some cash that is uninvested.
+Okay, not to confuse with the cash for an emergency fund, you should consider keeping some cash that is uninvested.
 Why?
 So that you can buy into the market when it dips.
-However, be careful to evaluate before buying falling stocks – have the company’s earnings outlook changed or is it just panic selling that is driving the price down?
+However, be careful to evaluate before buying falling stocks – have the company’s earnings outlook changed, or is it just panic selling that is driving the price down?
 If you still believe in the stock (or ETF), you can buy them at a discount!
-Even a 8-10% cash component in portfolio is good enough to pounce on such opportunities.
+Even a 8-10% cash component in the portfolio is good enough to pounce on such opportunities.

 See the 67% returns on VOO (Vanguard’s S&P 500 Tracking Fund) for investors who could put extra cash in March 2020.